Academic Information and Policies

 Attendance records begin the first day of class for ALL students, regardless of registration date.

-Online and hybrid classes require attendance.
+All classes, including face-to-face, online, blended, and hybrid classes require attendance.
 Attendance is defined as the submission of or participation in an academic related activity, such as the completion of an instructional packet quiz, participation in a discussion, submission of assignments, or the completion of an exam or quiz.
 Each instructor defines the method for students to indicate class attendance, and students are responsible for meeting the attendance requirements for each class.

 Commencement Ceremony

 Commencement exercises are held each May.
 Students who complete academic requirements throughout the year may participate.
 Students who will complete requirements by end of summer term may participate in commencement.
 The same requirements apply to these students.
-To participate, summer term candidates must have a minimum 2.00 program GPA at the time of the ceremony.
+To participate, summer term candidates must have a minimum 2.00 programmatic GPA at the time of the ceremony.

 Honors are those recognized at the time of the ceremony and are printed in the commencement program and announced when the student receives his/her diploma as follows: